robhammond/in_touch/README.md

 cp in_touch.conf.sample in_touch.conf
 ```

-Customise the config file as appropriate
+Customise the config file as appropriate.

 Find the following file: